mattreed01/dotfiles/README.md

 Just some configuration files for me to have a cool looking terminal

+# Usage
+## TMUX
+- Install all the prequisites
+- Clone this repo
+- Copy the `.tmux.conf` file into the home directory: `cp .tmux.conf ~/`
 # TMUX Cheatsheet
 - Leader/Prefix: <C-b>
 - New window: <C-b> c